 - Comprehensive examination reading lists should contain 40 to 60 book titles, with about 4 articles considered equivalent to a book.
 The Field Supervisor and the student will compile the initial reading list in consultation with the entire comprehensive committee.
 Following agreement by the comprehensive examining committee, a final reading list will be forwarded to the Director of the Frost Centre for approval.

 - It is understood that the comprehensive exam process is in large measure to be an independent learning process.
 It is the student’s responsibility to consult with their comprehensive supervisor and committee members to develop a strategy to discuss and analyze the material and prepare for the exam.
-This process will vary from one committee to another but should be agreed upon by the full committee early in the comp process.
+This process will vary from one committee to another but should be agreed upon by the full comprehensive committee early in the comp process.
 Documenting this process is the responsibility of the student.
 Any written work submitted as part of the comprehensive preparatory process, while not graded, is subject to each institution’s policies on academic integrity.

 - The comprehensive supervisor, in consultation with the committee will set the examination questions.
-For the both field examinations, students will answer three of six questions in either a four-hour time period or in a take-home examination.
+For both field examinations, students will answer three of six questions in either a four-hour time period or in a seven-day take-home examination.
 Students may bring a copy of their comprehensive reading list into the exam for the four-hour exam.
 No cell phones or other electronic devices may be brought to the examination room.
 In the case of the take-home examination, students will be given seven days to answer three questions out of six.
 Answers for the four-hour exam are expected to be at least 800 -1000 words each; for the take-home each answer is to expected to be between 2,500 to 3,000 words.
 Answers for the take-home examinations are expected to be more comprehensive and polished than those written for the four-hour examination.

 The written component of the examination will be read by the comprehensive committee, normally within one week of the written examination.
 The committee must advise the comprehensive supervisor and the Director of the Frost Centre and Graduate Administrator within 7 days as to whether they agree that this written exam may proceed to an oral exam.

 If the written examination is considered a “pass,” the comprehensive supervisor will recommend that an oral examination proceed and may request that the Director of the Frost Centre appoint a chair of the oral examination.
 (At least two of the three-committee members must agree that the written exam should proceed to an oral).
 The Director of the Frost Centre will inform the student that the oral exam will proceed.
-The oral examination will normally take place in between one and two weeks of the written examination.
+The oral examination will normally take place between one and two weeks of the written examination.

 If the student fails the written exam, they may re-take the examination at a later date.
 If a student fails the oral, they will be deemed to have failed the comprehensive exam, and may re-take both the oral and written at a later date.
 In any re-take, the comprehensive examining committee will remain the same, but the content of the written and thus the oral examination will be changed.

 - Students will receive a copy of their answers on the written examination a full day before the oral examination so that they may review their exam.
 Questions in the oral examination will be asked only by members of the comprehensive committee.
-When a member of the comprehensive committee is from the other university, the oral component of the examination will be conducted through a conference call or video conference.

 - The oral examination will focus on the three questions answered by the student in the written component, but may also include questions related to the questions not answered.
 Upon completion of the questioning, the comprehensive committee will deliberate and arrive at a grade for the combined written and oral examination.
 This decision will be conveyed at once to the student, by either the chair of the exam or the comprehensive supervisor, who will also report the grade to the Director of the Frost Centre.
 Possible grades for the combined assessment of the written and oral components of the examination are “unsatisfactory,” “satisfactory,” and “pass with distinction.”